-In the following, I review three different Moccamaster machines (pictured below), which are all designed for both domestic and commercial use.
+In the following, I review three different Technivorm Moccamaster coffee machines, which are all designed for both domestic and commercial use.
 I not only discuss the main features and functionality but my personal experience of using and brewing with them.
 My recipes are by no means the perfect way to do it, but feel free to use them as a guide in your Moccamaster brewing!

 Filter coffee is changing the way how we experience coffee.